alpacahq/example-hftish/README.md

 account balance is well above $25,000 before running this script in a live environment.

+This script also presents a basic framework for streaming-based algorithms.
+You can learn how to write your algorithm based on the real-time price updates.

 ## Setup

 This algorithm runs with Python 3.6 or above.
 It uses